 Devi S. Laskar THE ATLAS OF REDS AND BLUES (Counterpoint); CIRCA (Mariner Books); MIDNIGHT, AT THE WAR (forthcoming from Mariner Books)

-Shannon Sanders COMPANY (forthcoming from Graywolf)
+Shannon Sanders COMPANY (Graywolf Press)

 Children's Highlights: